-The Company has complied with all the relevant laws and regulations that have a significant impact on the Company, including the Hong Kong Companies Ordinance, SFO and the Listing Rules.
+The Company has complied with all the relevant laws and regulations that have a significant impact on the Company, including the Companies Ordinance (Cap.
+622 of the laws of Hong Kong, "CO"), SFO and the Listing Rules.
 Compliance procedures are in place to ensure compliance with relevant laws and regulations.
 Our professional employees attend on-going professional development programs in order to keep them abreast of the latest development of the laws and regulations.
 External legal advisors are engaged to advise on the compliance matters if and when necessary.

-AUDITOR
+CHANGE IN AUDITOR